davisshaver/tech-docs/wordpress-development/vip-quickstart.md

 config.vm.synced_folder "/$PATH_TO/fusion-theme/", "/srv/www/wp-content/themes/vip/fusion-theme"
 ```

-Don't add this until *after* the provisioning step of setting up VIP Quickstart, and if you have to reprovision, you probably want to remove it beforehand.
-See the note about Fusion theme files in step 1 of Setting up VIP Quickstart for details.
+Don't add this until *after* the provisioning step of setting up VIP Quickstart.
+If you have to reprovision, you'll probably want to remove it beforehand.
+See the note about how Fusion theme files affect provisioning time in step 1 of Setting up VIP Quickstart for details.